arunnattarayan/gulp-eslint-precommit/README.md

 ```
 gulp lint
 ```
 This will run eslint on the file.
-It won't show you anything..
-Why is that?
+But it will show only 2 errors and not 11+..<br> Why is that? <br>
 Since the default option I did is to run ONLY on the changed files (OK we just changed the file), but ONLY on the changed ROWS.
-So we didn't changed any row with eslint error.
+So we didn't changed any row with eslint errors.

 So what should we do?

-This task also takes 2 parameters:
+This task also takes 4 parameters:
 <br>
 **--all** - will lint ALL of the js files and not just the ones you've worked on.
 <br>